nmap/nmap/CONTRIBUTING.md

 Nmap welcomes your code contribution in the form of a Github Pull Request.
 Since the Github repository is currently read-only, we cannot merge directly from the PR.
+Instead, we will convert your PR into a patch and apply it to the Subversion repository.
 We will be sure to properly credit you in the CHANGELOG file, and the commit message will reference the PR number.

 Because not all Nmap committers use Github daily, it is helpful to send a notification email to dev@nmap.org referencing the PR and including a short